-Not too long ago I read an article on Entrepreneur.com that touched on shifting your circle of influence and it has resonated with me ever since because I'm a firm believer that your circle of influence has a strong impact on how successful you especially when it comes to your finances.
+Not too long ago, I read an article that touched on shifting your circle of influence.
+It has resonated with me ever since because I'm a firm believer that your circle of influence has a strong impact on how successful you are.
+This is especially true when it comes to your finances.
 Simply said: "You are the average of the 5 people you spend the most time with".

 How your circle of influence affects your finances

-The people (and things i.e. what you read, what you listen to, what you watch etc) have a strong impact on your finances whether you choose to believe it or not.
+The people (and things, i.e., what you read, what you listen to, what you watch, etc.) have a strong impact on your finances whether you choose to believe it or not.
 If you are spending most of your time watching or reading things that add nothing towards the progress you want to make with your finances, then it's the same.
 You'll find it harder to get the motivation that you need to start making progress.

-If you've been wanting to start your own business but everyone around you thinks you are wasting your time, then that's another indication.
-Think you can't find a better job that pays you more money (which you can put towards your savings or debt) because every is telling you that it's not possible?
+If you've wanted to start your own business, but everyone around you thinks you are wasting your time, then that's another indication.
+Think you can't find a better job that pays you more money (which you can put towards your savings or debt) because everyone tells you that it's not possible?

 However, keep in mind that shifting your circle of influence doesn't mean you start picking fights or cutting people off for no reason.
 It means that once you identify the type of people you want to spend more time with, you need to start spending less time with the people who have nothing to contribute to your purpose or progress.

-Read about them online and in books, go over every interview and article you can find on them, listen to them speaking or watch them on YouTube, learn how and why they operate the way they do, learn about their businesses and why they are successful.
+Read about them online and in books.
+Go over every interview and article you can find on them, listen to them speaking or watch them on YouTube.
+Learn how and why they operate the way they do, learn about their businesses, and why they are successful.
 Study their failures and how they overcame them.
 Let them become your new circle of influence.